TrySound/postcss-inline-svg/README.md

 #### options.path

-Path to resolve url.
+Path to resolve URL.

 Default: `false` - path will be relative to source file if it was specified.

 #### options.removeFill

 Default: `false` - with `true` removes all `fill` attributes before applying specified.
-Passed RegExp filters files by id.
+Passed RegExp filters files by ID.

 #### options.encode(svg)

-Processes svg after applying parameters.
+Processes SVG after applying parameters.
 Default will be ommited if passed `false`.

 Default: